MALLI227/Naveen-/README.md

 Data Science-Portfolio

 Email id: naveenmalli227@gmail.com

 Phone no: 203-997-2075

-Education Details
+#Education Details

-Graduated from KKR & KSR Institute of Technology and Sciences (Affiliated to JNTUK) holding B. Tech Degree in Electrical & Electronics Engineering in the year 2019 aggregation of 68%.
+Graduated from Jawaharlal Nehru Technological university holding B.Tech Degree in Electrical & Electronics Engineering in the year 2019 aggregation of 68%.

-Professional Synopsis
+#Professional Synopsis

 Having 2.3 years of professional experience in the application development with specialization in Java based web technologies.
 Strong in Web/middleware technologies likes HTML5, Bootstrap, Java, JavaScript, JSP, Servlets, web services (SOAP & REST), spring and hibernate.
 Worked on databases like Oracle, MYSQL and PL/SQL.
 Hands on experience with various development environments like Eclipse, SQL Developer.

-Professional Experience: WIPRO Ltd (Associate Engineer)
+#Professional Experience: WIPRO Ltd (Associate Engineer)

 Developed a new Activity tracker Dashboard to track the activity’s day-to-day done by the team members.
 It is developed using HTML, bootstrap for front end, and Java1.8, JavaScript for backend and Apache Tomcat server to deploy it.
 Developed web service tracker for the finacle packets where the user tests the packets before the deployment.
 It is developed using Java1.6 and Soap Api.
 Participated in the business activity getting the business requirement for the MIR/MOR project development from the clients.
 It is developed using java and third-party software for the front end.
 Participated in the Current Account Activation for the student project, worked as developer for the back-end java coding to integrate with the Omni flow process which was provided by third party vendor.

-Project-1 : Implementing a Driver Fatigue Detection System
+#Project-1 : Implementing a Driver Fatigue Detection System

 Driver Fatigue or Drowsiness is one of the key contributions to road accidents.
 As per the IEEE Survey, more than 30 percent of the accidents occurring day/ night are due to the frequent sleepiness drivers commit while traversing to longer or shorter routes.
 What if we find such a system that detects such fatigue anytime?
 This is possible with the real-time implementation of a driver drowsiness project which requires a webcam and some libraries of Python programming language (those libraries would be Keras, Open CV).